GoogleCloudPlatform/java-docs-samples/appengine-java8/helloworld-springboot/README.md

 ## Deploy to App Engine flexible environment

-1. `mvn clean package appengine:deploy -Dapp.deploy.projectId=projectId`
+1. `mvn clean package appengine:deploy`

+* Note: The `projectId` property for the `appengine-maven-plugin` is set to "GCLOUD_CONFIG" which will deploy using the gcloud settings for `projectId`.

 1. Visit `http://YOUR_PROJECT.appspot.com`.

 Note that deployment to the App Engine flexible environment requires the new